apache/activemq-artemis/docs/user-manual/en/persistence.md

 To configure Apache ActiveMQ Artemis to use a database for persisting messages and bindings data you must do two things.

-1. Add the appropriate JDBC driver libraries to the Artemis runtime.
-You can do this by dropping the relevant jars in the lib folder of the ActiveMQ Artemis distribution.
+1. See the documentation on [adding runtime dependencies](using-server.md) to understand how to make the JDBC driver available to the broker.

 2. Create a store element in your broker.xml config file under the ```<core>``` element.
 For example: